saulpw/visidata/www/docs/navigate.md

 - To move the cursor by one row/column, use the arrow keys or `h`, `j`, `k` and `l` (like in vim).

+- To move the cursor all the way to the top/bottom/left/right, press `g` before the corresponding movement.

 - To quickly move through a categorical column, use `<` and `>`.
 They move the cursor up/down the current column to the subsequent value.

 - Use `{`/`}` to move up/down the current column to the next [selected](/docs/rows#subset) row.